Kinleith Branch: Bridges

 There were 14 bridges on the original Morrinsville to Oxford section.
 No 1 bridge, over the Piako River at Morrinsville, was realigned from the original plans to be a 7-span, 220 ft skew bridge, 54 ft above river, made of kauri and totara.

 Services

 A^{B} class steam locomotive 608 on an excursion at Matamata in June 2015.

 From 1913 the Morrinsville to Putāruru service was operated by a motor train.

-Since the withdrawal of the Geyserland Express to Rotorua in 2001, all services on the line are freight trains.
+Since the withdrawal of the Geyserland Express to Rotorua in October 2001, all services on the line are freight trains.
 The line from Putāruru - Kinleith Mill has only seen regular freight trains since being rebuilt in 1952.
 Occasional excursion passenger trains have operated, some being hauled by preserved steam locomotives.

 The branch sees eight trains in and out of Kinleith each weekday, two on Saturdays and four on Sundays.
 Tokoroa Road Rail Terminal opened in 2015 and handled an average of about 11 containers a day in its first 6 months.